-Elizabeth is an entrepreneur with expertise in multimedia communications and strategic partnerships.
+Elizabeth is an entrepreneur with expertise in advocacy, communications and strategic partnerships.
 Her work focuses on raising the profile of issues that counter violent extremism as it pertains to protecting the rights of women and children.
 Elizabeth has been working with the Yazidi community since 2015.
 She was part of the original team that intitiated the campaign to bring ISIS before the International Criminal Court on charges of genocide and crimes against humanity.
 She also helped launch Yazda’s Genocide Documentation Project which has been collecting evidence of Human Rights violations committed against the Yazidis.
 Evidence gathered through this documentation project will support the international legal case against perpetrators, be they individual ISIS fighters or ISIS as a whole.
 She is a co-founder of Nadia’s Initiative and Uncommon Union.

 Board Member & Co-Founder